-My two biggest issues are social commitments and impulse eating.
+My two issues used to be social commitments and impulse eating.
 If something is there, I will eat it, even if I shouldn’t.
-I’m lactose intolerant, but if anyone brings chocolate around me, I’ll eat it…all of it!
+I’m lactose intolerant, but if I see chocolate around me, I’ll eat it – all of it!
 I’m fortunate not to experience either often in the past ten months.
 Social commitments aren’t allowed right now, and I don’t buy tempting items when I shop.

 Remember why you started your journey.
-Work through and resolve any negative feelings that are starting to become self-fulfilling prophecies.
+Work through and resolve any negative feelings that begin to become self-fulfilling prophecies.
 Remind yourself that even the strongest individuals can relapse.

 Remove yourself from distractions.
 If you can, limit your interactions with people and places that enable you to go off course.
-It’s hard when it’s family, friends or at work but people that try to minimize your successes are probably not that good for you.
+It may be hard when it’s the people close to you that try to minimize your successes.
+But, it’s worth it for your journey to try.

 Get back to your plans.
 You started this journey for a reason, so get back to it as soon as possible.
 For example, if you consume too much or not enough food at dinner one day, return to healthy eating the next day.

 Record your food.
 Even though it can get tiresome, it will help keep you accountable.
 You don’t have to get down to in-depth details, but taking a couple of minutes to make your list can help you stay on a healthier course.
-A tool like myfitnesspal.com can help.
+Health apps on your phone or myfitnesspal.com can help.

 Take cues from your stomach.
 Your stomach knows when you’re full.
 If you’ve eaten your regular portion but still feel like eating, wait 20 minutes and see if you’re still hungry.
 If you are, then eat, if you’re not, don’t overindulge because the food is there.

 Connect with supportive friends or family members.
 These are people that want you to succeed and can give positive feedback to help you push through, especially when you feel like you’re about to relapse.